elinik0108/RL/RL/README.md

 ```
 pip install --user -r requirements.txt
 ```

+**Please do not make use of additional dependencies.**
+Exceptions are the optional stretch tasks.

 Open the ``Agent.py`` file in the project's root directory.
 Here, you find the skeleton of the ``Agent`` class you need to implement.